A Classic Novel

-Since its publication in 1847, Charlotte Bronte's Jane Eyre has inspired numerous adaptations--on the stage, on film, and most recently, in novel retellings and sequels.
-The characters of the original story--Jane, Rochester, Bertha, Adele--have so captivated readers that many hunger for continuing stories.
+Since its publication in 1847, Charlotte Bronte's Jane Eyre has inspired numerous adaptations on the stage, on film, and—most recently—in novel retellings and sequels.
+The characters of the original story—Jane, Rochester, Bertha, and Adele—have so captivated readers that many hunger for continuing stories.

-The following is a selection of sequels and prequels, retellings and reimaginings of the original novel Jane Eyre and the great author behind it, Charlotte Bronte.
-Please note that this is not a comprehensive list, but a selection of the most popular and/or most widely available books.
+The following is a selection of sequels, prequels, retellings and re-imaginings of the original novel Jane Eyre and the great author behind it, Charlotte Bronte.
+Please note that this is not a comprehensive list, but a selection of the most popular and/or widely available books.

 Everyone knows that Bertha, the mad woman in the attic, is cra-zy!
 But how did she end up that way?
 Set in Jamaica in the 1830s, Rhys's novel explores the early relationship between Antoinette Cosway (Bertha) and her suitor, Rochester.
 Like Jane Eyre, it tackles women's issues, but with a decidedly different perspective.
 It's a haunting, compelling new take on the familiar story, and Rhys is ultimately fair to the characters, even making the unlikable ones sympathetic.

 Adele, Grace, and Celine: The Other Women of Jane Eyre by Claire Moise

 Moise's novel works on the premise that Celine did not die, but pretended to so that her daughter Adele could have a better life as an English lady.
 Celine keeps up a correspondence with Grace Poole over the years, learning of the mysterious occurrences at Thornfield Manor.
 Flash forward to WWI, when Adele is elderly and discovers her late mother's letters.
 Adele looks back on her life after the events of Jane Eyre, revealing the fates of the original characters.
 Read Moise's novel for fleshed-out portraits of the "other women" of Jane Eyre.